 Although a biosimilar is cheaper than the original product (the ‘innovator’ or ‘reference’ product) it is still very costly to bring one to market.
 Biosimilar manufacturers must invest in clinical trials, manufacturing and post-approval safety monitoring programs, all of which are highly regulated and costly.
 Sandoz is quoted as saying that it costs $2-3M to bring a generic to market vs. $75-250M to bring a biosimilar to market.

 On the basis of cost and complexity, the biosimilar market has not taken off in the same way as the generics market.
-It is now gathering momentum, however, with recent research confirming that, globally, the number of publicly-disclosed biosimilar development projects has increased over 40% in the last 12 months (Ref: PharmaTimes Online, May 01, 2014).
+It is now gathering momentum, however, with analysts predicting that the worldwide biosimilars market will reach $25 to £35 billion by 2020 (Ref: Winning with biosimilars: opportunities in global markets, Deloitte 2015).

 It is important to note that Biosimilars are not exact copies of the ‘biological reference medicinal product’ that has already been authorised i.e. not a ‘biogeneric’.
 The active substance of these products is ‘similar’ to the reference product but the inactive ingredients, name, appearance and packaging can differ.